[Updated 2024] Tuleva pension funds: Where we invest and which pension fund is best for you

 (644 5100)

-NB This article was updated in January 2023.
+NB This article is Updated 22.07.2024.
 We updated the number of pension savers in Tuleva and how much we reduced our fees.

 (1) If you were born before 1983, you had until October 2010 to choose whether or not to save in the second pillar.